| Higashiyodogawa-ku is on the right side

 site in spring, opened to and crowded by people enjoying the beauty

+of cherry blossoms every year.
 As Higashiyodogawa-ku is surrounded by many rivers;

 it has a number of great bridges, including Toyosato Ohashi, Nagara-bashi,